-¶4-The membership of the Young People's Society shall be held locally, that is, there shall be local Young People's Societies each with its own membership roll.
-There shall also be a district Young People's Society comprised of the Young People's Societies within the bounds of each church district; and such district organizations shall be known by the name of their respective districts, as, for instance, those in Indiana shall be known as the Indiana District Pilgrim Holiness Young People's Society, those in California, as the California District Pilgrim Holiness Young People's Society, etc. Thus there are two units of the Young People's Society, namely, the local unit made up of individual members and the district unit comprised of the several Young People's Societies within such district.
-The membership of the local Young People's Society is divided into three classes as designated in the following divisions of this paragraph that are marked (a) to (d) inclusive:
+¶4-The membership of the Young People's Society shall be held locally; that is, there shall be local young people's societies each with its own membership roll.
+There shall also be a district young people's society comprised of the young people's societies within the bounds of each church district; and such district organizations shall be known by the name of their respective districts, as, for instance. those in Indiana shall be known as the Indiana District Pilgrim Holiness Young People's Society, those in California, as the California District Pilgrim Holiness Young People's Society, etc. Thus there are two units of the Young People's Society; namely, the local unit made up of individual members and the district unit comprised of the several young people's societies within such district.
+The membership of the local young people's society is divided into three classes as designated in the following divisions of this paragraph that are marked (a) to (d) inclusive:

-(a) Active members shall be persons between the ages of twelve and thirty-five who are Christians and members of the Pilgrim Holiness Church.
-Such members shall have the right to vote in the business meetings of the Young People's Society and are eligible for office in the Society.
-Such members shall be urged to place their tithe in the local church.

-- (b) Associate members shall be persons who wish to be affiliated with the Young People's Society, who are Christians and interested in the work of the Society but who are not members of the Pilgrim Holiness Church.
-Such members have the right to attend all meetings of the Society but do not have the right to vote in business meetings of the Society or to hold office. - (c) Honorary members shall be those who are Christians and members of the Pilgrim Holiness Church but who are excluded from active membership by the age limit.
+- (a) Active members shall be persons between the ages of twelve and thirty-five who are Christians and members of the Pilgrim Holiness Church desirous of being affiliated with the society.
+Such members shall have the right to vote in the business meetings of the young people's society and are eligible for office in the society.
+Such members shall be urged to place their tithe in the local church. - (b) Associate members shall be persons who are Christians and who wish to be affiliated with the young people's society, but who are not members of the Pilgrim Holiness Church.
+Such members have the right to attend all meetings of the society but do not have the right to vote in business meetings of the society or to hold office. - (c) Honorary members shall be those who are Christians and members of the Pilgrim Holiness Church desiring membership but who are excluded from active membership by the age limit.
 (This does not include the president of the society nor the pastor.)
-Such members may attend all meetings of the Society but may not vote nor hold office. - (d) Dismissal of members.
-Active and Honorary members may only be dismissed from such membership when they are no longer members of the Pilgrim Holiness Church in good and regular standing.
-Associate members may only be dropped when they fail to live in harmony with the qualifications of associate membership.
+Such members may attend all meetings of the society but may not yote nor hold office. - (d) Dismissal of members.
+Active and honorary members may be dismissed from such membership only when they are no longer members of the Pilgrim Holiness Church in good and regular standing.
+Associate members may be dropped only when they fail to live in harmony with the qualifications of associate membership.